EdwardYe2024/EdwardYe2024.github.io/_posts/2019-09-15-How to explain Principal Component Analysis in an easy-to-understand way.md

 In addition, it should be noted here that the examples in our example are orthogonal (that is, the inner product is 0, or intuitively perpendicular to each other), but the only requirement that can be a set of bases is linearly independent.
 However, because orthogonal groups have better properties, the bases generally used are orthogonal.

-## 4. Matrix representation of base transformation
+## 4. Matrix representation of basis transformation

 We find an easy way to represent the base transform.
 Or take the above example, think about it, convert **(3, 2)** to the coordinates on the new basis, use **(3, 2)** and the first base to do the inner product operation as the first new coordinate component, and then use **(3, 2)** and the second base to do the inner product operation as the component of the second new coordinate.